apostrophecms/docs/docs/guide/webpack.md

 ### Rebundling resources

 In some cases, an npm package will provide front-end code that is either unbundled or bundled in a way that doesn't reflect the needs of the project.
-The bundle configuration set by each module can be overridden through the `rebundleModules` option of the `@apostrophecms/asset` module.
+In these cases, the bundle configuration set by each module can be overridden through the `rebundleModules` option of the `@apostrophecms/asset` module.

 This option takes an object with module or module file names as properties and bundle names as values.